imteazs/jianjinucdavis.github.io/_posts/2019-04-02-TaiwanU-probability-1-Introduction.md

 __Probability is a function of events.
 It is a mapping from an event in an event space to a number [0, 1].
 It inputs an event, and output a number between [0, 1].
 Sets are important because events are sets, and probability function has the input of events.__

+The core of probability is that probability is a function that returns a number for the chance of its input event happening.